vivektakey/Gas-Agency/README.md

 # Gas-Agency
-A small project which i completed during y training
+A small project which i completed during my training